davidsblog/radioApiNim/README.md

 It's a port of the version I wrote [in C some time ago](https://github.com/davidsblog/radioApi) - but with some improvements.

-# VERY MUCH WORK IN PROGRESS :-)
+# WORK IN PROGRESS :-)

-I am using this on OpenWrt and running it on a tiny embedded router (like the HooToo HT-TM02) with a USB sound adapter.
+I am using this on LEDE (embedded linux) and running it on a tiny router (like the HooToo HT-TM02) with a USB sound adapter.
 I simply plug it into a speaker and then control it from my nearest web browser (probably my phone).

 ## Building
 At the moment I'm just using a **Makefile** to build the code.

-On a local Linux box you can just use `make` to build the executable, although if you don't have nim installed you can also do `make docker` instead.
+On a local Linux box you can just use `make` to build the executable, although if you don't have nim installed you can also do `make docker` instead (which will use a docker container as a compiler).

-To cross-compile for the HooToo HT-TM02 running OpenWrt, you can use `make ht02` ... but *note* this uses a large docker image as a cross compile toolchain which means a big download the first time you use it.
+To cross-compile for the HooToo HT-TM02 running LEDE, you can use `make ht02` ... but *note* this uses a larger docker image as a cross compiler which means a reasonable download the first time you do it.
+After compilation, it will strip and pack the executable.
+The executable should come out under 70 Kb which is not bad.

 ## Running
 When running the code, you must be in a directory *containing* the `/public` subdirectory.
 I normally have